itsWasimElahi/apnacollege-demo/README.md

 # apnacollege-demo
-this is my first git repository for apna college github tutorial Author - Waseem Elahi
+this is my first git repository for apna college github tutorial/ Author - Waseem Elahi